w3c/trace-context/spec/30-processing-model.md

 1. The tracing system receives a `traceparent` header and may receive a `tracecontext`.
 2. The tracing system tries to parse the version of the `traceparent` header.
-   - If the version prefix cannot be parsed (it's not 2 hex characters followed by a dash (`-`)), the implementation should restart the trace.
-    > **PENDING DECISION**: If a system is in forwarding only mode.
+   - If the version prefix cannot be parsed, the implementation should restart the trace. > **PENDING DECISION**: If a system is in forwarding only mode.
 It cannot start a trace.
 (Issue: https://github.com/w3c/trace-context/issues/220)

    - If the version is higher than supported by the tracing